HMC-Makerspace/MAKE/MAKE-website/md/faq.md

 You can also ask questions on the [Makerspace Discord](https://discord.gg/uveewgBmME)!

+## How is the Makerspace run?

+The Makerspace is run by a management team of six student head stewards & the Makerspace Manager, Kim Neal.
+In addition, we also employ ~40 student stewards who are responsible for helping users and managing the Makerspace during their [shift hours](/?p=schedule).

+## What is the difference between the Machine Shop and the Makerspace?

+The HMC Machine Shop is a facility with equipment and supplies for heavy-duty machining.
+It has a separate safety quiz and is only open during proctor hours.
+The Makerspace is open 24/7 to all students who have passed the Makerspace’s safety quiz, and has a variety of different machines and supplies.

 ## What does it mean that the makerspace is open 24/7?

 It means that the general space is open to use whenever you need it.
 If you have passed the safety quizzes to certain rooms, your swipe will work at all times and you can work in there as well.
 If you want to use any machinery, follow the buddy rule to make sure you are being safe.